JoGorska/mileage-tracker/README.md

 - go to "drive"
 - put in start and destination of the jouurney
 - press "Drive!"
-- you can see the journey you just saved in orange fonts and a link to google maps, if you need to use your phone as sat nav
+- page refreshes, you can see the journey you just saved in orange fonts and a link to google maps, if you need to use your phone as sat nav
 - the form is set up with the start of journey so you only need to put in the next journey's address
 - press "Drive!" again for the next journey

-Because the Tank website forces the user to regular use every day during the whole shift - it can be a good platform for:
+Because the Tank website forces the user to regular use every day during the whole shift and refres the whole page after each journey - it can be a good platform for:
   - trafficc alerts
   - in work messages
   - tracking employer's progres in mileage reporting